ahzamir/OOP-school-library/README.md

 ### Setup

-Clone the repository from GitHub, open the project folder, inside the project direcory open the commanline and run irb.
+Clone the repository from GitHub, open the project folder, inside the project direcory open the commandline and on windows run `wsl` server and then run `ruby main.rb`.

 ## Authors